owlbarn/tutorial/book/algodiff/README.md

 In reality, you don't really need to worry about forward or backward mode if you simply use high-level APIs such as `diff`, `grad`, `hessian`, and etc. However, there might be cases you do need to operate these low-level functions to write up your own applications (e.g., implementing a neural network), then knowing the mechanisms behind the scene is definitely a big plus.

-## Design of the Algorithm Differentiation Module
+## Design of the Algorithmic Differentiation Module

 ### Lazy Evaluation

 ### "There Is No Spoon": Extend AD Module

-## Algorithm Differentiation: The Engine of Neural Network
+## Algorithmic Differentiation: The Engine of Neural Network

 In order to understand AD, you need to practice enough, especially if you are interested in the knowing the mechanisms under the hood.
 I provide some small but representative examples to help you start.